Emily3403/OperatingSystem/README.md

 This is an implementation of a fairly Posix-compliant operating system written in zig (and sometimes C).

 ### Attention
-This operating system is work in progress.
+This operating system is currently work in progress.
 Anything can change at any moment without any notice.
 Use it at your own risk!

 ## Cloning the repository